cargo-lambda/cargo-lambda/docs/guide/installation.md

 ```

 ::: warning
 cargo-install compiles the binary in your system, which usually takes more than 10 minutes.
-This method doesn't install [Zig](https://ziglang.org) either, which is a requirement if you want to cross compile packages from MacOS or Windows to Lambda Linux environments.
+This method doesn't install [Zig](https://ziglang.org) either, which is a requirement if you want to cross compile packages from macOS or Windows to Lambda Linux environments.
 :::